Rails magic is a widespread term among developers working with Ruby on Rails application. Is it an overstatement? Well, it depends.

 During day-to-day work, there isn’t usually enough time to study deeply Ruby on Rail source code.
 Even though it is an effective way to develop programming skills and understand the framework in-depth, sooner or later everybody finds mysterious places in a codebase that may cause frustration.
-I bet that you have already seen

 if Rails.env.production? condition several times.
 Have you ever thought where it comes from?
 Today I learned that

 ActiveSupport::StringInquirer1 class is a part of Ruby on Rails codebase and adds some magic powers to

 String objects 🙂